 This analysis used a suite of tools to characterize the evolution of New York energy infrastructure and emissions.
-The demand-side module calculated direct52 energy use and associated GHG emissions, as well as non-combustion related emissions and sequestration.
+The demand-side module calculated direct56 energy use and associated GHG emissions, as well as non-combustion related emissions and sequestration.
 The demand-side module interacted with the low-carbon fuels and negative emissions technologies models, as well as the electricity modules.
 The electricity modules took electricity demand, projected by the demand-side module, and co-optimized investment and operations of the electric power system to meet electric load reliably while complying with applicable electric sector GHG emissions and renewable energy targets.
-The low-carbon fuels module calculated availability of low-carbon fuels, which were used within the demand-side module as an option to reduce emissions from fossil fuel combustion by substituting fossil fuel combustion with low-carbon fuel combustion.
+The low-carbon fuels module as an option to reduce emissions from fossil fuel combustion by substituting fossil fuel combustion with low-carbon fuel combustion.

 The core analytical tool in analyzing energy demand was the New York PATHWAYS model.
-E3 developed the New York PATHWAYS model using the Low Emissions Analysis Platform (LEAP),53 an application that tracks energy consumption and GHG emissions sources and sinks throughout the economy in user-defined scenarios.
-The time horizon for all scenarios is from 2018 to 2050; 2018 was selected as the base year because it was the most recent year for which complete federal and state data on energy consumption and GHG emissions were available when the study began, and 2050 was selected as

-Figure 65: Average equipment lifetimes for key technologies in PATHWAYS
+E3 developed the New York PATHWAYS model using the Low Emissions Analysis Platform (LEAP),57 an application that tracks energy consumption and GHG emissions sources and sinks throughout the economy in user-defined scenarios.
+The time horizon for all scenarios is from 2018 to 2050; 2018 was selected as the base year because it was the most recent year for which complete federal and state data on energy consumption and GHG emissions were available when the study began, and 2050 was selected as the final year to align with the final target year specified in the Climate Act.
+As 2019 was the most recent year for which state data were available for the GHG Inventory, that was chosen as the benchmark for sectoral energy demand and emissions outputs.
+The New York PATHWAYS model outputs energy use and GHG emissions in all sectors of the economy except for emissions produced by electric generating units; these were represented in the RESOLVE electricity sector model and are described in more detail in the Electricity System subsection of this chapter.
+A key feature of PATHWAYS is its ability to characterize stock rollover in major equipment categories (energy uses in buildings and transportation fleets).
+By accounting for appliance and vehicle lifetimes, the stock rollover feature of PATHWAYS assists users in analyzing the rate of change necessary to achieve decarbonization goals and captures potential path dependencies.
+As shown in Figure 72, many energy-consuming devices have long lifetimes,

-Emissions from direct fuel use are emissions associated with fossil fuel combustion when fossil fuels provide energy service.
+56 Emissions from direct fuel use are emissions associated with fossil fuel combustion when fossil fuels provide energy service.
 For example, combusting natural gas to provide heat or combusting gasoline in an engine are examples of fossil fuel combustion which result in direct fuel use emissions.
 Indirect energy related emissions are emissions produced even when the fuel used at the device is GHG free.
 For example, electricity emits no GHG emissions at the point of use in buildings, industry, or transportation; nevertheless, the production of electricity may create emissions, and this report considers these indirect energy related emissions.

-53 Heaps, C.G., 2021.
+57 Heaps, C.G., 2021.
 LEAP: The Low Emissions Analysis Platform.
 [Software version: 2020.1.49] Stockholm Environment Institute.
-Somerville, MA, USA. https://leap.sei.org the final year to align with the final target year specified in the Climate Act.
-The New York PATHWAYS model outputs energy use and GHG emissions in all sectors of the economy except for emissions produced by electric generating units; these were represented in the RESOLVE electricity sector model and are described in more detail in the Electricity System subsection of this chapter.
-A key feature of PATHWAYS is its ability to characterize stock rollover in major equipment categories (energy uses in buildings and transportation fleets).
-By accounting for appliance and vehicle lifetimes, the stock rollover feature of PATHWAYS assists users in analyzing the rate of change necessary to achieve decarbonization goals and captures potential path dependencies.
-As shown in Figure 65, many energy-consuming devices have long lifetimes, meaning that timing for action is limited in terms of opportunities to replace fossil fuel-consuming devices with cleaner technologies before mid-century.
+Somerville, MA, USA. https://leap.sei.org meaning that timing for action is limited in terms of opportunities to replace fossil fuel-consuming devices with cleaner technologies before mid-century.